xmacex/lnra-8/README.md

 1. Install with `;install https://github.com/xmacex/lnra-8` in maiden
 2. Install pure data with `apt install puredata`

-3. Then install Mike Moreno's LIRA-8 TODO howwwww did I change it somehow?
+That should be it.
+Later I hope to use Mike Moreno's LIRA-8 as a git submodule rather than including it directly.